About ARMA members

 A partner is a company that is not directly involved in block management but whose services are essential for managing agents.
 This includes commercial service providers such as accountancy firms, solicitors, insurance, management services, debt collection etc.

-Affiliates are non-commerical companies involved in the management of leasehold blocks of flats but not eligible for Membership such as: Landlords, Residents Managing Companies (RMC), Right to Manage Companies (RTM), Residents Associations, or Housing Associations that do not manage residential long leasehold property.
+RMC/RTM Directors are non-commercial companies involved in the management of their own leasehold blocks of flats but are not eligible for full ARMA Membership.
+This will include Resident Managing Companies (RMCs), Right To Manage Companies (RTMs) and Residents Associations.